What is Music City Solar?

 How do I monitor my community solar account?

-As a subscriber, you can access your community solar data by logging into My Account at nespower.com.
+As a subscriber, you can access your community solar data by logging into My Account at myaccount.nespower.com.

 What are the technical specs?

-NES is installing over two million watts of solar generation using CAT thin-film solar modules that are manufactured right here in the United States.
-The 117.5 watt solar panels will be installed using a fixed-tilt racking structure.
+Music City Solar is made up of two million watts of solar generation using CAT thin-film solar modules that are manufactured right here in the United States.
+The 117.5 watt solar panels sit on a fixed-tilt racking structure.
 The total nameplate capacity is two megawatts of DC power.